 Back pain, neck pain, knee pain, generalized pain – an estimated 15% of Americans suffer with chronic or persistent pain.
-Alleviating pain is necessary for people to have a good quality of life.
-But treating pain becomes more complicated when individuals become dependent on or addicted to prescription painkillers or illegal opioids.
+Alleviating chronic pain is necessary for people to have a good quality of life.
+But treating chronic pain becomes more complicated when individuals become dependent on or addicted to prescription painkillers or illegal opioids.

 Renowned Expert in Pain and Addiction Medicine

 We helped many patients achieve sobriety while effectively managing pain, allowing them to feel better, improve their quality of life, and put the focus back on living.
 The multidisciplinary team at Bluff Plantation also includes psychiatrists, registered nurses, licensed therapists and counselors, all dedicated to helping patients become sober and pain free.

 Our Commitment to Treating Pain

 At Bluff Plantation, we regard pain not just as a symptom, but a disease that must be treated in its own right.
 Inadequate pain relief is a risk factor for relapse.
 We are committed to ensuring the pain condition itself, as well as any physical or psychiatric conditions underlying it, no longer interfere with the ability to function or to enjoy life.

 Our clinical team conducts a thorough evaluation of the cause of the pain to determine if it’s potentially correctable through physical therapy or other treatments.
 When indicated, we consult with top-level physician specialists from the Medical College of Georgia at Augusta University.
 Based on this comprehensive assessment, every patient at Bluff Plantation receives a pain management plan that takes into account their physical, psychological and emotional recovery.

 Medical and Holistic Therapies